ypicchi-arm/vectorscan/doc/dev-reference/compilation.rst

 ********************

-For situations when a user requires behaviour that depends on the presence or absence of matches from groups of patterns, Hyperscan provides support for the logical combination of patterns in a given pattern set, with three operators:
+For situations when a user requires behaviour that depends on the presence or absence of matches from groups of patterns, Vectorscan provides support for the logical combination of patterns in a given pattern set, with three operators:
 ``NOT``, ``AND`` and ``OR``.